alyssadata/ai_source_architecture/README.md

 ## Core Claim

-AI contact does not become source merely because it reaches a user.
+AI contact does not become Source merely because it reaches a user.

 A user may enter contact with an AI-facing system.